Justin Timberlake discography

 In March 2013, after a six-year hiatus from his solo music career, Timberlake released his third studio album, The 20/20 Experience – it topped the charts in various countries and set a digital sales record for being the fastest-selling album on the iTunes Store.
 The 20/20 Experience was the top-selling album in the United States of 2013, selling 2,427,000 copies by the end of the year.
 The album spawned three singles including the international hits "Suit & Tie" and "Mirrors"; the latter reached number two on the Hot 100 chart and topped the UK Singles Chart.
 In September 2013, Timberlake released the second half of the project, The 20/20 Experience – 2 of 2.
 It produced three singles including "Not a Bad Thing", which reached number eight on the Hot 100 chart.
 In 2016, Timberlake serves as the executive music producer for the soundtrack to DreamWorks Animation's Trolls, accompanied by the release of "Can't Stop the Feeling!", his fifth chart-topping single on the Hot 100.
 It was certified Diamond in France and Poland.

 On February 2, 2018, Timberlake released his fifth studio album, Man of the Woods.
 It topped the Billboard 200 with the biggest first week sales of the year at the time, selling 293,000 total units.
-The album was supported by the two top ten singles, "Filthy" and "Say Something".
+The album was supported by the two top-ten singles, "Filthy" and "Say Something".
 Man of the Woods also marks Timberlake's fourth consecutive No. 1 album and has since been certified Platinum by the Recording Industry Association of America (RIAA).
 Man of the Woods concluded 2018 as the sixth best-selling album of the year.

+Timberlake's sixth studio album, Everything I Thought It Was was released on March 15, 2024.
+The album debuted at number four on the US Billboard 200, giving Timberlake his sixth consecutive top five album in the country.
+Everything I Thought It Was was supported by two singles, the top-twenty single, "Selfish" which peaked at number 19 on the Billboard Hot 100 and "No Angels", as well as the promotional single, "Drown".